-Section 8 of HR 6311 sets forth a system where proponents for an importation would be reasonably assessed the costs of risk assessment and public process for making determinations.
+Section 8 of HR 669 sets forth a system where proponents for an importation would be reasonably assessed the financial costs of risk assessment and public process for making determinations.
 State wildlife agencies have long relied upon user-pay, user-benefit approaches to wildlife conservation.
 It is a tried and true strategy.
 However, there are challenges that the Subcommittee should consider in adopting this strategy for this program.

-The first challenge is program establishment during the first 37 months of its operation.
+The first challenge is program establishment during the first 37 months of its operation, during which fees are not collected.
 The legislation does not address appropriations to initiate program development and risk assessment.
-Therefore, if federal agencies are intended to reallocate resources to initiate this program, the Association would like to work with you and your staff to ensure that such a reallocation would add to, rather than replace, existing federal activities or missions critical to the States.
+We believe that the program of work described by the Act is substantial.
+Appropriations necessary to finance this work should accompany the assignment.
+Absent appropriations, if federal agencies are intended to reallocate resources to initiate this program, the Association would like to work with you and your staff to ensure that such a reallocation would add to, rather than replace, existing federal activities or missions critical to the States.

 The second challenge is program sufficiency.
-At this point of development, it is unclear what federal cost would be for a user requesting evaluation of a species for listing, either as an "Approved" or and "Unapproved" species.
+At this point of development, it is unclear what federal cost would be for a user requesting evaluation of a species for listing.
 We assume that the cost would not be trivial.
 While these factors will certainly be weighed during the process of regulation development as a result of this bill, having an understanding of potential costs and reasonable charges to requestors would help us gauge the potential sufficiency of the program envisioned by this Act.

-A less immediately apparent federal cost, but a critically important one, is inspection and enforcement.
+Less immediately apparent federal costs, but critically important ones, are inspection, permit administration, and enforcement.
 We believe that the Department of Interior's capacity is already stretched to inspect incoming deliveries of live wildlife, and the process improvements described by this bill will place further demands upon the Department to inspect and enforce.
-Workforce needs for inspection and enforcement should be considered as Congress develops a financing strategy for this effort.
+Workforce needs for inspection, permit administration, and enforcement should be considered as Congress develops a financing strategy for this effort and incorporated into authorizations for appropriations.

-Prevention is, of course, always the most cost-effective method of addressing potentially invasive species, and this bill is an excellent step in the right direction.
-This bill should be viewed as one step in development of a comprehensive approach that will included provisions for, and funding toward, Early Detection and Rapid Response if "Unapproved" species are detected in the early stages of establishment in the wild.
-Further, a comprehensive approach would enlist the assistance of States through implementation of their existing Aquatic/Terrestrial Invasive Species management plans and parther with State Wildlife Law Enforcement to extend the effectiveness of federal enforcement.
+Prevention is often viewed as the most cost-effective method of addressing potentially invasive species, and this bill is an excellent step in the right direction.
+This bill should be viewed as one step in development of a comprehensive approach that will include provisions for, and funding toward, Early Detection and Rapid Response if "Unapproved" species are detected in the early stages of establishment in the wild.
+Further, a comprehensive approach would enlist the assistance of States through implementation of their existing Aquatic/Terrestrial Invasive Species management plans and partner with State Wildlife Law Enforcement to extend the effectiveness of federal enforcement.